gerbenvoshol/GROM/README.md

 # GROM
-Version 1.0.1
+Version 1.0.3

 ## Description, Installation, and Usage

 ### DESCRIPTION

 GROM detects a comprehensive range of variants, SNVs, indels (deletion and insertion), structural variants (deletion, duplication, insertion, inversion, translocation), and CNVs (deletion and duplication).
 GROM integrates paired-end, split-read, and read depth information.
 GROM is optimally designed for whole genome sequencing (Illumina paired-end or single-end) data aligned with BWA mem and has been used to analyze exome and RNA-seq data.
 GROM analysis is limited to SNVs and indels for exome and RNA-seq data.
 GROM has been tested with BWA, however we recommend using BWA mem since GROM utilizes BWA mem's split-read mapping information.
 When analyzing single-end data, GROM's insertion, inversion, and translocation output will be very limited.
 This is a common limitation of single-end sequencing analysis not limited to GROM.
 GROM is capable of duplicate read filtering.
 Duplicate read filtering is similar to Picard's MarkDuplicates with an exception that GROM does not consider soft-clipping of a read's mate.
 This is due to the speed optimization of GROM ("thunder" in Russian), and GROM is "lightning" fast completing analysis many times faster than leading algorithms.
 When run single-threaded, GROM requires approximately 13 GB RAM for a human genome.
 Running GROM with 24-threads requires 128 GB RAM for a human genome.

-GROM outputs variant predictions in VCF-format.
-Translocations are output to a separate file with the extension ".ctx.vcf" instead of ".vcf".
+GROM outputs variant predictions in VCF v4.2 format.
+Single nucleotide variants (SNV), indels, structural variants (SV), and breakend replacements (BND) are each written to a separate vcf file with extensions of SNV.vcf, INDEL.vcf, SV.vcf, and BND.vcf respectively.

+GROM also outputs a file with a vcf.mean extension that contains aggregate data for a sample.
+The entries in the mean file are insert mean, median read length, insert minimum, insert maximum, and number of mapped reads.
+The QUAL scores in the vcf file are computed using the largest value for those variants with a start probability and end probability.

+GROM creates a gromconfig subdirectory in the user’s home directory and writes binomial probability tables as data files in the directory to save computational time.

+GROM writes a config file, config-v1.0.3.conf in the gromconfig directory.
+The file can be edited to change parameters but command-line parameters override config file parameters.
+To restore defaults, delete this file, and run GROM with no arguments.
+A config file with default values can be found in test directory of GROM release.

 GROM utilizes SAMtools (version 1.3.1 included with the GROM distribution) for accessing BAM files.
 GROM has been successfully compiled and tested with:

-- CentOS 6.8; gcc 4.4.7
+CentOS 6.8; gcc 4.4.7
-- Ubuntu 14.04; gcc 4.4.8
+Ubuntu 14.04; gcc 4.4.8
-- Ubuntu 14.04; gcc 6.3
+Ubuntu 14.04; gcc 6.3

 ### INSTALLATION